Armenians violated ceasefire 99 times in a day

-Considering the operational conditions, Azerbaijani Armed Forces fired 101 shots on enemy firing points, positions and trenches.
+Considering the operating conditions, Azerbaijani Armed Forces fired 101 shots on Armenian positions.

 News DepartmentNews Author